Conservation in Belize

 However, most of these protected areas are actually for the management of resource use and extraction, rather than for the preservation of the environment.
+Early colonial history established foundations for conservation systems like land ordinances and forest regulations, which prioritized economic sustainability and resource control over environmental preservation.

 Background

 Biodiversity

 Situated within the Mesoamerican hotspot, Belize has a high level of terrestrial and aquatic biodiversity.
 It is home to more than 150 species of mammals, 540 of birds, 150 of amphibians and reptiles, nearly 600 species of freshwater and marine fish and 3,408 species of vascular plants.
 The country contains a vast array of ecosystems, many of which are critical habitats for threatened and endangered species.

 The Mesoamerican Barrier Reef System, stretching the full length of the country's coastline, is the largest unbroken coral reef complex in the Western Hemisphere.
 In Belize, the reef's rich diversity of corals and other marine life has qualified it to be designated a World Heritage Site, in recognition of its consequent global importance.

 Much of the mainland of Belize forms part of the Mesoamerican Biological Corridor, which comprises a network of protected areas linked by biological corridors, stretching from Mexico to Panamá.
 Belize has two large, unified, blocks of intact virgin rainforest that are likely to be the last strongholds for species that require large, undisturbed areas for their long-term survival, such as the jaguar.

 The number of species endemic to Belize is low, since Belize is a small country and does not have many habitats that are unique.
 Most of the few endemics are found in the Maya Mountains and in the lowland savannas of Belize.